CS – Rulebook

 If you have riding skill, your skill modifier is added to your roll.
 For example, if you have a +3 to riding skill and use destruction from horseback, you add your +3 to riding instead of your destruction skill.

-In order to have access to all of your ‘ground’ modifiers and perks, you must have taken the Cavalry major perk, which requires Master or Grandmaster level skill to use.
+In order to have access to all of your ‘ground’ modifiers and perks, you must have taken the Mounted Combat minor perk.

 When using a non-healing potion out of combat, it can never fail.
 For instance, a stealth potion will automatically make you invisible when consumed.